 - 5.3.17 Rawdon has four Conservation Areas at Cragg Wood, Littlemoor, Little London and Low Green and community consultation showed that most residents felt that Rawdon's conservation areas should be strengthened and expanded.
 The Billing and Town Street were suggested as further areas to protect. - 5.3.18 The Parish Council consider that each Conservation Area has a different character and the following policy has been developed using the Conservation Area Appraisals for each area.
-Please refer to the relevant Conservation Area Appraisals for further guidance10.
+Please refer to the relevant Conservation Area Appraisals for further guidance.
+The Conservation Areas and Listed Buildings are shown on Map 6 Conservation Areas and Listed Buildings.